Menu

 Property prices in Miami

-Miami's neighborhoods can vary hugely in price.
-According to the Zillow Home Value Index, in the Sunset area, the median price is $721,445, making it an attractive choice for those seeking a popular but still moderately priced community.
-Kendall is slightly more affordable at $502,358.
-Westchester and Coral Terrace both scored in the $600,000 mark.
+In the Sunset area, the median price sits around $700,000, making it an attractive choice for those seeking a popular but still moderately priced community.
+Kendall is slightly more affordable, with homes averaging about $500,000.

 For those seeking a more upscale lifestyle, neighborhoods like University Estates and Snapper Creek Lakes are climbing into the multi-millions.
-Biscayne Bay and Old Cutler Bay are even more expensive – basically, these neighborhoods cater to those seeking the pinnacle of luxury.
+Biscayne Bay and Old Cutler Bay are even more expensive—basically, these neighborhoods cater to those seeking the pinnacle of luxury.
 Miami is famous for its high-end properties, but, like anywhere else, there are also middle-class people with regular jobs who own their own homes.
 Don't be intimidated by some of the visible wealth in this city; do your research and find areas that cater to your needs.

 How to buy property in Miami

+4. Figure out funding - and get pre-approved.
 If funding the entire home purchase upfront is not feasible, securing a mortgage is commonplace.
 Maintaining a solid credit score is essential, and finding a bank amenable to expat mortgages is crucial.
 Approach the bank for a loan, ensuring you receive a detailed breakdown of associated costs, including monthly payments.

 Useful links: